 By investing in T-Bills with different maturity dates, you can reduce your exposure to interest rate fluctuations (volatility) and reinvestment risk.

-Potential Risks of T-Bill Ladders
+Potential Disadvantages and Risks of T-Bill Ladders

 Even though T-Bills ladders are considered one of the safest investment strategies, they carry some level of risk: